More properly called a client, an application is any program external to Ceph that uses a Ceph Cluster to store and replicate data.

 The Ceph manager daemon (ceph-mgr) is a daemon that runs alongside monitor daemons to provide monitoring and interfacing to external monitoring and management systems.
 Since the Luminous release (12.x), no Ceph cluster functions properly unless it contains a running ceph-mgr daemon.

 - Ceph Monitor

 A daemon that maintains a map of the state of the cluster.
 This “cluster state” includes the monitor map, the manager map, the OSD map, and the CRUSH map.
-A minimum of three monitors is required in order for the Ceph cluster to be both redundant and highly-available.
+A Ceph cluster must contain a minimum of three running monitors in order to be both redundant and highly-available.
 Ceph monitors and the nodes on which they run are often referred to as “mon”s.
 See Monitor Config Reference.